Slesa/launchy/trunk/Launchy_QT/readme.txt

 For next alpha:
 .
-Plugin event of Launchy coming forward.
-Plugins should be allowed to provide search results at that time.
+Use environment variables and use them by default in Launchy (for runner's cmd too) (can use them but no gui way to add them)
 .
-Use environment variables and use them by default in Launchy (for runner's cmd too) .
-Make sure skin and alpha are always together (seem to separate at launch) .
-Unicode in Foxy reads
+Make sure skin and alpha are always together (seem to separate at launch)